mike-eason/oledb/README.md

 ...
 ```

+---

 ## Promises
-There are 3 available promises that can be used to send commands and queries to a database connection:
+There are a number available promises that can be used to send commands and queries to a database connection:

 - `.query(command, [parameters])` - Executes a query and returns the result set returned by the query as an `Array`.
 - `.execute(command, [parameters])` - Executes a query command and returns the **number of rows affected**.
 - `.scalar(command, [parameters])` - Executes a query and returns the first column of the first row in the result set returned by the query.
 All other columns and rows are ignored.
 - `.procedure(command, [parameters], [returns])` - Excutes a stored procedure and returns the result, otherwise the return parameter value if defined.
+- `.transaction(commands)` - Excutes an array of queries in a single transaction and returns the result of each.

 Each parameter is described below:

 - `command` - The string query command to be executed.
 - `parameters` - An **Array** of parameter values.
 This is an **optional** parameter.
 - `returns` - A return value object, see the *Stored Procedure* section below.
 This is an **optional** parameter.
+- `commands` - A parameter used for transactions, see the *Transactions* section below.

 ## Query Parameters
 Parameters are also supported and use positional parameters that are marked with a question mark (?).
 Here is an example: